sybrew/the-seo-framework/readme.txt

 			* Location: Private page title placeholder.
 Shown in the custom SEO title edit input field.
 		* "Protected:"
 			* Location: Password protected page title placeholder.
 Shown in the custom SEO title edit input field.
+		* "%1$d out of %2$d pixels are used.:"
+			* Location: Pixel counter's tooltip.
+			* 1: Pixels used.
+			* 2: Guideline pixels.
 	* **Changed:**
 		* "The Open Directory Project and the Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave these options checked."
 			* Now is: "The Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave the option checked."